Learngene: Inheriting Condensed Knowledge from the Ancestry Model to Descendant Models

 \section{Related Work}

-\textbf{Transfer Learning and Parameter-Efficient Training: } Transfer learning~\cite{pratt1992discriminability, zhuang2020comprehensive, iman2022review} highlights transferring knowledge across domains and aims to improve the performance of target learners in the target domains.
+\textbf{Transfer Learning: } Transfer learning~\cite{pratt1992discriminability, zhuang2020comprehensive, iman2022review} highlights transferring knowledge across domains and aims to improve the performance of target learners in the target domains.
 In traditional transfer learning, weights are transferred from a pre-trained network~\cite{he2019rethinking, zoph2020rethinking} that exactly matches the architecture of the new network.
 However, our paradigm diverges from this approach in that we do not need to transfer the original whole model.
-Instead, we condense \textbf{learngene} from the ancestry model and use it to initialize different descendant models that are much smaller.
-Indeed, a much smaller model also transfers the generalizations from a complex model by the knowledge distillation~\cite{hinton2015distilling}, which is the common method of knowledge transformation.
+Instead, we condense an ancestry model into the learngene and use it to initialize the different descendant models that are much smaller.
+Indeed, a much smaller model can also learn to generalize as effectively as a more complex model through knowledge distillation~\cite{hinton2015distilling}, a common method of knowledge transformation.
 This approach typically uses the output probability distribution of the source model, in addition to the original labels for providing extra information to the target model.
-However, unlike this, \textit{Learngene} employs some integral layers containing common knowledge to initialize the target descendant models.
+However, unlike this, \textit{Learngene} employs some integral layers containing significant knowledge to initialize the target descendant models.
 Apart from the output predictions, the target model seeks to match other statistics from the source model such as intermediate feature representations~\cite{Romero2015FitNetsHF, zhang2021self}, Jacobian matrices~\cite{srinivas2018knowledge} and Gram matrices~\cite{srinivas2018knowledge}.
-In fact, other layers in the descendant model in addition to \textbf{learngene} can transfer the intermediate feature representations from the ancestry model, thus reducing the gap of parameters between layers of the descendant model and stabilizing the features from layers of the descendant model.
+In fact, other layers in the descendant model in addition to the learngene can transfer the intermediate feature representations from the ancestry model, thus reducing the gap of parameters between layers of the descendant model and stabilizing the features from layers of the descendant model.
 This allows the descendant model to better leverage its potential, especially in fewer samples scenarios.